explosion/projects/tutorials/ner_multiple_trials/README.md

 # 🪐 spaCy Project: Training a named-entity recognition (NER) with multiple trials

 This project demonstrates how to train a spaCy pipeline with multiple trials.
-It trains a named-entity recognition (NER) model on the ConLL 2003 English dataset.
+It trains a named-entity recognition (NER) model on the WikiNEuRal English dataset.
 Having multiple trials is useful for experiments, especially if we want to account for variance and *dependency* on a random seed.

 Under the hood, the training script in `scripts/train_with_trials.py` generates a random seed per trial, and runs the `train` command as usual.
 You can find the trained model per trial in `training/{seed}/`.

+> **Note**
+> Because the WikiNEuRal dataset is large, we're limiting the number of samples in the train
+> and dev corpus to 1000.
+You can adjust this by overriding `vars.limit`, or setting it to `0`
+> to train on the whole training corpus.

 At evaluation, you can pass a directory containing all the models for each trial.
 This process is demonstrated in `scripts/evaluate_with_trials.py`.